Celtic nations: Cultural revitalization of Celtic heritage

 In recent decades, there has been a revival of interest in Celtic heritage across Galicia, Asturias, and northern Portugal.
 These regions actively participate in pan-Celtic events such as the Festival Interceltique de Lorient, where Galicia and Asturias are recognized alongside the six core Celtic nations.
 The annual Ortigueira's Festival of Celtic World in Galicia, one of Europe's largest celebrations of Celtic music and culture, attracts performers and audiences from across the Celtic world.

 Irish was once widely spoken on the island of Newfoundland, but largely disappeared by the early 20th century.
 Vestiges remain in words found in Newfoundland English, such as scrob for "scratch" and sleeveen for "rascal."
 There are virtually no known fluent speakers of Irish Gaelic in Newfoundland or Labrador today, though memorized passages survive in traditional tales and songs.

 Canadian Gaelic dialects of Scottish Gaelic are still spoken by Gaels in parts of Atlantic Canada, primarily on Cape Breton Island and nearby areas of Nova Scotia.
 In 2011, there were 1,275 Gaelic speakers in Nova Scotia, and 300 residents of the province considered a Gaelic language their "mother tongue."

 Patagonian Welsh is spoken principally in Y Wladfa in the Chubut Province of Patagonia, with sporadic speakers elsewhere in Argentina.
 Estimates of the number of Welsh speakers range from 1,500 to 5,000.

 Celtic languages

 The Celtic languages form a branch of the greater Indo-European language family.
 SIL Ethnologue lists six living Celtic languages, of which four have retained a substantial number of native speakers.
-These are the Goidelic languages (i.e. Irish, Scottish Gaelic, and Manx, which are both descended from Middle Irish) and the Brittonic languages (i.e. Welsh, Breton and Cornish, which are both descended from Common Brittonic).
+These are the Goidelic languages (Irish, Scottish Gaelic, and Manx, which are both descended from Middle Irish) and the Brittonic languages (Welsh, Breton and Cornish, which are both descended from Common Brittonic).

-Taken together, there were roughly one million native speakers of Celtic languages as of the 2000s.
 In 2010, there were more than 1.4 million speakers of Celtic languages.